pasdeloup/siril-scripts/README.md

 ## Contributing

 Pull requests are welcome!
-Please ensure you:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.
+Key points:

+- **All pull requests must target the `develop` branch** — do not open PRs against `main` directly
+- **New features must be non-breaking** — all existing functionality must continue to work as expected
-- Test your changes thoroughly
+- Test your changes thoroughly before submitting
-- Follow the existing code style
-- Update documentation as needed
+- Follow the existing code style and update documentation as needed

-Bug fixes and new features will be reviewed before merging.
+- Bug fixes and new features will be reviewed before merging

 ## Deprecated Scripts (.ssf files)